aoq/pocket4android/README.md

 > us at api@getpocket.com with your request.*
 > (see http://getpocket.com/developer/docs/authentication)

 So, one must ask Pocket for permission to use WebView, or live with the ugly flash...
-The PocketTest app uses WebView.
-Will try to add another branch with the standard way of using the default platform browser, time permitting...

 *~gregko*